AbeLudlam/542Poker/README.md

 To run all failed tests, type "pytest Failed\ Tests"

-If you want to run an individual test, such as 'pokerEval7_test.py', you would type in the format as "pytest Passed\ Tests/pokerEval7_test.py"
+If you want to run an individual test, such as 'pokerEval7_test.py', type "pytest Passed\ Tests/pokerEval7_test.py"

+To generate logs of the tests, you can use the format "pytest | tee log.txt" which will send the output of the test to the file log.txt.
+The current log.txt shows the last test logged.